AREA4-Brunch/GoldenView/README.md

 ### Working on a new feature or bug fix

-1. Pull the latest changes from the `master` branch: `git pull origin master`.
+1. Pull the latest changes from the `master` branch: `git pull --rebase origin master`.
 2. Work on the `master` branch and make frequent commits.
 3. When you're ready to submit your changes for review, push your branch to the remote repository using Gerrit: `git push origin HEAD:refs/for/master`.
 4. Open Gerrit in your web browser and navigate to your change request:<br/>https://crete.etf.bg.ac.rs/dashboard/self